Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 There are others as well, including for iPhone and Android, listed in the SyncThing documentation: https://docs.syncthing.net/users/contrib.html#contributions

 Using SyncThing is disarmingly straightforward.
 I was sure I missed a step setting it up, but nope!
-I just install a copy of SyncThing on the computers I want to distrubte files amonst.
-Then, to get the party started you exhange each device's ID to each other device you want.
+I just install a copy of SyncThing on the computers I want to distribute files among.
+Then, to get the party started you exchange each device's ID to each other device you want.
 It seems like a pain at first, but once you realize this is legitimately a one-time thing it isn't much different than logging in manually to DropBox.
 Plus, once you've trusted one machine you can mark it as a trusted "introducer", and it can *automagically*, well,